gesslar/BeDocs/parsers.md

 ---
 layout: page
-title: Creating Parsers
+title: Creating Parsers for BeDoc
+toc: true
 ---

-# Creating Parsers for BeDoc

 This guide explains how to create custom parsers for BeDoc.
 Parsers are responsible for analyzing source code and extracting documentation information